Git-K3rnel/FortiWeb_Automation/PoolMemberConnectivity v6.3 and later/README.md

 and then base64 encode it and put it in `Authorization` header.

-also, API paths have changed which you can find them in fortinet REST API Documentation or through inspecting request in browser console.
+2. API paths have changed which you can find them in fortinet REST API Documentation or through inspecting request in browser console.
+3. Some data structres have changed.

 ## Usage